Confluence by Treva Legassie

 Soundwalks are invitations.
 They invite attentive listening while moving through a particular space […] Practice listening without trying to grasp, take, control, know. - from As the mouth speaks, Treva Legassie.
 A geolocated soundwalk through Biidaasige Park (formerly the Port Lands), Toronto.

 These soundwalking exercises explore listening as orientation—using the ear for wayfinding, attending to the melodies of voices when asking for directions, and observing how environments shape acoustics, especially through wind.
 Sound becomes both guide and material.
-In another time and space I found myself leading a soundwalk for art and design students through Grange Park, here Henry Moore’s Large Two Forms also conjures interaction, play and the chance to compose our own sonic scene.
+In another time and place I found myself leading a soundwalk for art and design students through Grange Park, here Henry Moore’s Large Two Forms also conjures interaction, play and the chance to compose our own sonic scene.

 Westerkamp, Hildegard.
 “Soundwalking” Sound Heritage 3, no. 4 (1974): 18-27, updated in Autumn Leaves: Sound and the Environment in Artistic Practice, edited by Angus Carlyle, 49-54.
 Paris: Double Entendre, 2007.